flyocloud/nitro-astro/README.md

 </Layout>
 ```

-To receive the config in the layout:
+To receive the config in the layout in `src/layouts/Layout.astro`:

 ```astro
 ---